 In the case of the Surfside Condominium, there was a required engineer’s inspection.
 It did point out problems.
 It indicated that there were structural problems and it indicated the nature and extent of work needed to correct it.

 Why were the warnings ignored?

-It’s possible that those who were reading the engineer’s report didn’t understand it.
-I’ve read it and it wasn’t overly technical, but someone unfamiliar with the terminology may have been confused by it.
+It’s possible that those who were reading the engineer’s report didn’t understand it, but then I must ask, why would they even be involved?
+I’ve read that report and as engineering work goes, it wasn’t overly technical.
+However, someone unfamiliar with the terminology may have been confused by it.
 Of course, the city had someone who looked at it – presumably, that person (or persons) knew what they were looking at it.
 Why didn’t they act?
 Criminal negligence comes to mind.

 The condo board members may well have been misinformed, depending on how they got their information about the report findings.
 It’s always a good idea to have someone who understands the technical details involved in the decision-making.
 It would seem that they did not have that, or did not avail themselves of advice from those who did.

 It seems to be human nature to believe that because nothing has gone wrong so far, it won’t go wrong in the future.
 That is called “induction fallacy” – we draw a false conclusion based on incomplete or irrelevant data.
 It’s like saying that because you and your car have never been in a car accident, that you won’t be in the future.